verse-lab/obatcher_ds/README.md

 opam install ocamlformat ocaml-lsp-server
 ```

-Exit the OBatcher directory.
 You can now clone and build the code in this repository.

 ```
 git clone https://github.com/phongulus/obatcher_ds.git obatcher_ds